 You hear it all the time… you’re just twisting and/or lifting something simple, maybe the laundry basket, maybe just your laptop, and OUCH: your back goes out.
 In the case of my client Peter, while picking something up, he actually ruptured a disk.
 Fragments of his disk entered into the spinal column causing extreme nerve pain.
 Life as he knew it, was suddenly different.
+He suddenly was in surgery.

 In this case, Peter had no other option than to have back surgery to remove the fragments in his spinal column.